-- project shall be implemented within 6 months after 1 effective date of this amendatory Act of 1996.
-Within 6 months 2 after the implementation of the pilot project, the Prisoner 3 Review Board, with the cooperation of and in coordination with 4 5 the Department of Corrections and the Department of Central 6 Management Services, shall report to the Governor and the 7 General Assembly regarding the use, costs, effectiveness, and future viability of interactive video conferences for Prisoner 8 9 Review Board hearings. - 10 (b) Upon recommendation of the Department the Board may 11 restore good conduct credit previously revoked. - 12 (c) The Board shall cooperate with the Department in 13 promoting an effective system of parole and mandatory 14 supervised release. - (d) The Board shall promulgate rules for the conduct of its work, and the Chairman shall file a copy of such rules and any amendments thereto with the Director and with the Secretary of State. - (e) The Board shall keep records of all of its official actions and shall make them accessible in accordance with law and the rules of the Board. - (f) The Board or one who has allegedly violated the conditions of his parole or mandatory supervised release may require by subpoena the attendance and testimony of witnesses and the production of documentary evidence, physical evidence, electronic evidence, computer files, DVD's, audio or tape recordings, or any other evidence relating to any matter under investigation or hearing.
+- project shall be implemented within 6 months after 1 2 effective date of this amendatory Act of 1996.
+Within 6 months after the implementation of the pilot project, the Prisoner 3 Review Board, with the cooperation of and in coordination with 4 5 the Department of Corrections and the Department of Central 6 Management Services, shall report to the Governor and the General Assembly regarding the use, costs, effectiveness, and 7 future viability of interactive video conferences for Prisoner 8 9 Review Board hearings. - 10 (b) Upon recommendation of the Department the Board may 11 restore good conduct credit previously revoked. - 12 (c) The Board shall cooperate with the Department in 13 promoting an effective system of parole and mandatory 14 supervised release. - (d) The Board shall promulgate rules for the conduct of its work, and the Chairman shall file a copy of such rules and any amendments thereto with the Director and with the Secretary of State. - (e) The Board shall keep records of all of its official actions and shall make them accessible in accordance with law and the rules of the Board. - (f) The Board or one who has allegedly violated the conditions of his parole or mandatory supervised release may require by subpoena the attendance and testimony of witnesses and the production of documentary evidence, electronic evidence, computer files, DVDs, or audio or tape recordings relating to any matter under investigation or hearing and may subpoena other physical evidence for the purpose of hearings specifically authorized under paragraph (3), (3.5), (4), or (8) of subsection (a) subject to the Board's maintenance of a continuous chain of custody.
 The Chairman of the Board may sign subpoenas which shall be served by any agent or public official authorized by the Chairman of the Board, or by any person lawfully authorized to serve a subpoena under the laws of the State of Illinois.
-The attendance of witnesses, and the documentary evidence, production of physical evidence, electronic evidence, computer files, DVD's, audio or tape recordings, or any other evidence may be required from any place in the State to a hearing location in the State before the Chairman of the Board or his designated agent or agents or any duly constituted Committee or Subcommittee of the Board.
+The attendance of witnesses, and the production of documentary evidence, physical evidence, electronic evidence, computer files, DVDs, or audio or tape recordings may be required from any place in the State to a hearing location in the State before the Chairman of the Board or his designated agent or agents or any duly constituted Committee or Subcommittee of the Board.
 Witnesses so summoned shall be paid the same fees and mileage that are paid witnesses in the circuit courts of the State, and witnesses whose depositions are taken and the persons taking those depositions are each entitled to the same fees as are paid for like services in actions in the circuit courts of the State.
 Fees and mileage shall be vouchered for payment when the witness is discharged from further attendance.